KoKYura/malaria_seroepi_sampling/README.md

 - Change point (Years)
 - Estimating parameter (SCRs only, SCRs and SRR)<br>
 <br>
 After setting all parameters, click “Run” to start the simulation.
-Once the simulation is complete, you will obtain the the 95%CI for the SCR(s) along with the age-based sampling structures that yield the highest and lowest precision.
+Once the simulation is complete, you will obtain the the 95% intervals for the estimated SCR(s) along with the age-based sampling structures that yield the highest and lowest precision.